mithun96/InterviewPrep-Java/Knowledge/Java_OOP_Questions.md

 Final class can not extended.

 ## Overriding final methods
-No, you cannot override a fianl method in java.
+No, you cannot override a final method in java.
 See answer above for reason^

 ## Abstract Class
 Abstract classes are classes that contain zero or more abstract methods.
 Abstract classes may not be instantiated and require subclasses to provide implementations for the abstract method.
 They are a class which is incomplete and provide default behavour and ensure that subclass of that class should customize abstract methods.